najadzed/llm-response-evaluator/README.md

 Notes

-Missing text fields in context vectors are safely skipped.
+Missing text fields in context vectors are skipped safely.

 Cost estimate is a placeholder value.

-The evaluator is modular and can be extended with other scoring strategies.
+The evaluator is modular and extendable.

 Author

 Najad
 BeyondChats Evaluation Intern Task Submission